dennistouchet/Vertify/vertifyui/documentation/tasks_read_me.md

 		On the align results display page, the user can approve the alignment by clicking the 'Confirm Alignment' button.
 This will prompt the user with a modal displaying a few details to review before officially confirming the alignment.
 Clicking 'Align' on the align modal will creating all of the vertify_properties for this vertify_object using the alignment results.
 Once all of the vertfiy_properties are successfully created, an align task will be created.
 - [ ] Analyze:
 		Params: ( 'analyze', workspace_id, vertify_object_id )
+		When a VertifyObject has sucessfully run the Match and Align processes, it will appear on the Analyze page under the Data section.
+Selecting 'Enable' form the Actions dropdown menu will create the analyze task.
 - [ ] Fix:
 		Params: ( 'fix', workspace_id, vertify_object_id )
 - [ ] Sync: